 The "Dry Weight" Loophole Explained

-Congress intended for the 0.3% limit to prevent people from getting intoxicated.
-But they made a miscalculation about how math applies to edible products.
+Congress intended for the 0.3% THC limit to prevent people from getting intoxicated.
+But they miscalculated how math applies to edible products.

-A standard gummy edible is heavy.
-It typically weighs about 5 grams (or 5,000 milligrams).
-If a chemist extracts natural Delta-9 THC from a federally legal hemp plant, they can legally infuse up to 0.3% of that gummy’s total weight with pure THC.
+A gummy is heavy.
+It can weighs about 5 grams (or 5,000 milligrams).
+If a chemist extracts natural Delta-9 THC from a hemp plant, they can infuse up to 0.3% of that gummy’s total weight with pure THC.

-A 15 mg dose of THC in a gummy is highly potent and will produce a deeply euphoric, dispensary-grade psychoactive high.
-Because the gummy mathematically stays under the 0.3% threshold, it is legally classified as “hemp” and is federally protected for commerce.
+A 15 mg dose of THC in a gummy is potent and will produce a euphoric, dispensary-grade psychoactive high.
+Because the THC concentration in a gummy remains below the 0.3% threshold, it is legally classified as “hemp” and federally protected for commerce.

-This literal text of the law is how the multi-billion-dollar hemp-derived THC edible industry was born.
+This is how the multi-billion-dollar hemp-derived THC products industry was born.

 The 2026 Reality Check: The Loophole is Closing